dbrattli/Expression/README.md

 [Pythonic](https://docs.python.org/3/glossary.html).
 F# looks a lot more like Python than C# and F# can also do a lot of things better than Python:

-- Strongly typed, if it compiles it usually works
+- Strongly typed, if it compiles it usually works making refactoring much safer.
 - Type inference, the compiler deduces types during compilation
 - Expression based language